lotress/common-node/README.md

 ## Planned feature in v1.2

-- A tail recursion optimizer wrapping generator function, replace your `return` calls with `yield`
-- A priority queue, maybe implemented using Binomial Heap
+- A priority queue, I'm considering implemention using Binary or Binomial Heap.